-Tiny Heroes—which, to my surprise, doesn’t involve bite-sized hoagies;
+- Tiny Heroes—which, to my surprise, doesn’t involve bite-sized hoagies;

-NPR Music—an iOS app that speaks in a quiet voice and uses big words;
+- NPR Music—an iOS app that speaks in a quiet voice and uses big words;

-AntiCrop—which uses technology to make bigger things out of smaller things, much like the female cast of Jersey Shore;
+- AntiCrop—which uses technology to make bigger things out of smaller things, much like the female cast of Jersey Shore;

-Nostalgiqa—which seems as easy to use as it is to pronounce;
+- Nostalgiqa—which seems as easy to use as it is to pronounce;

-Trenches II——an app that means war;
+- Trenches II——an app that means war;

-Habits Pro—an app that’s easy to kick… to the curb; and
+- Habits Pro—an app that’s easy to kick… to the curb; and

 - Noteshelf—perhaps the only title in the App Store that rhymes with “Goat’s Elf.”

 Speaking of apps, if you download the 25 billionth one, you could win $10,000 to spend at the App Store.

 Elsewhere in the world of iOS, we reviewed the iCade and Atari Arcade iPad accessories.
 Reading that piece costs a quarter.

 Apple once again revamped its iAd terms.
 The company also said that a forthcoming iOS update would require user approval before apps can access the address book.

-Apple’s request that the Fair Labor Association inspect Foxconn and other Apple suppliers in Asia; a report from the FLA is due in March.
+Apple CEO Tim Cook spoke publicly about labor conditions across the company’s supply chain; we actually transcribed pretty much every word.
+After cooling our fingers in a bucket of ice for a while, we reported on Apple’s request that the Fair Labor Association inspect Foxconn and other Apple suppliers in Asia; a report from the FLA is due in March.